ProofOfPizza/proofofpizza.github.io/_pages/cv-en.md

 ## Profile

 'Sharp, discerning, ambitious, collaborative'.
 Those are words that resonate well with me.
 I ask questions and dig deep in order to find possibilities for solutions.
 I regard challenges mainly as starting points to learn something new, and to continue growing in my work and as a person.
 I am always open to suggestions, I appreciate direct and clear communication and  an informal atmosphere.
 From my work as a tester and test automation engineer I gained a sharp eye for detail, and acute awareness of both risk and quality.
-The last few years I have extended my knowledge and experience in topics and techniques such as Java, Javascript, Typescript, Python, Haskell, AWS, Pipelines (Jenkins), containerization (Docker and Compose), DevOps, Agile and more.
-I am passionate about Linux, Vim, containers, exotic music and math!
+The last few years I have extended my knowledge and working experience in topics and techniques such as Java, Javascript, Typescript, Python, Haskell, AWS, Pipelines (Jenkins), containerization (Docker and Compose), DevOps, Agile and more.
+I am passionate about Linux, Vim, containers, exotic music and mathematics!

 ## Ambitions

-The last period (about 2 years) I have prepared myself for a change of career into DevOps / Development.
-For this purpose I have done courses (mostly online, self paced) in Docker, Terraform, Jenkins, AWS, Java, Typescript, Angular, Spring, NestJs, (S)CSS, RxJs.
-I especially dug deeper into topics such as cloud computing and architectures, IAC with Terraform, pipelines and containers.
+After a period of transition I have now fully plunged into a career in development and DevOps.
+In December 2022 I co-founded Adabtive.
+My main focus has always remained the same: learn as much as I can.
+I want to grow further both as an engineer as well as co-director at Adabtive.

-Apart from some individual side projects, we do an internal project together with my colleagues.
-Here we build a microservice application running in AWS ECS with an RDS mysql DB, for which I do most of all the infrastructure, pipelines, as well as the frontend code, while my colleagues focus more on the backend part.
-I also tend to focus on the DevOps process elements a lot.
-I feel that the real results of safely delivering software quickly can only be achieved if the technical elements are embedded into a solid process.
+Topics that interest me a lot at the moment are Kubernetes, Pipelines and AWS.
+And aside from that of course just being a better developer everyday.
+Deliver features, collaborate with colleagues trying to get the best results from the start.
+Start with good thinking, and clear communication so we can build the software to support the exact business goals they require.

-For my next assignment I am looking to put these skills into practice and learn more!
+For a next assignment I hope to dive into new problems, get to know interesting people and keep on learning!

 ## {{ page.highlights.title }}
 {% for highlight in page.highlights.entries %}